-Mr H first came to Surbiton Smile Centre in 2006 with a loose bridge.
-He was a smart-looking gentleman, but seemed shy and avoided smiling.
-His teeth had been damaged in a rugby game several years previous – his front teeth were shunted forward and he had lost a tooth on the upper right side, which had been replaced by a cantilever bridge supported by his top-right canine.
+Mr H came to the Surbiton Smile Centre initially with the problem of a loose bridge.
+He avoided smiling as his teeth had been damaged in a rugby game several years previously causing his front teeth to be shunted forward.
+He had also lost a tooth on the upper right side, which had been replaced by a cantilever bridge supported by his top-right canine.

-Mr H and I worked closely together to devise a cost-effective personal treatment plan that took into consideration his wishes and budget.
-It was to be a multi-disciplinary procedure, which would require long-term commitment from Mr H, but that would in the end fully reconstruct his mouth.
-Typically, the first stage of a long procedure is to improve general oral hygiene, starting with our dental hygienist training Mr H in preventative care.
+A cost-effective Treatment Plan was devised that took into consideration his wishes and budget.
+It was to be a multi-disciplinary procedure, which would require a long-term commitment from Mr H, but would in the end fully reconstruct his mouth.

 Mr J is a special case.
 He has been coming to Surbiton Smile Centre to see Dr. Soltani since 2003.
 Mr J had problems with decay and grinding his teeth.
 A smoker, his condition was made worse as his saliva secretion was next to nothing.
 These additional risk factors made Mr J more prone to tooth decay and erosion.
 To begin to restore his teeth to health, we needed to find out what was going on.
 Firstly, Mr J went to see hygienist to improve his general oral hygiene.